Is it Real? Finding Valuable Vintage Costume Jewelry

 About collectible rare vintage costume jewelry

-Some of the most exciting items we have posted to GoodwillFinds or for auction on ShopGoodwill are Alfred Phillipe designs for Trifari.
+Some of the most exciting items we have posted for auction on ShopGoodwill are Alfred Phillipe designs for Trifari.
 Philippe created two jewelry lines that vintage jewelry collectors often see as valuable.

 Philippe’s Frutti Tutti line, also known as Fruit Salad, featured vibrant colored stones.
 These pieces were made in the mid-1930s.
 They include large brooches with a wide variety of designs.
 Many of these designs look like fruits and leaves.